 Explore and discover the authentic Victorian interiors, reflecting the home in which Darwin and his wife Emma raised their children.
 An immersive on-site exhibition guides you through Darwin's voyage aboard the Beagle from 1831-36, his scientific discoveries and the impact of his revolutionary theories on Victorian society.
 Continue your voyage outside to the extensive gardens and explore key parts of the site where Darwin undertook some of his experiments!Enquire now

 Expert-led Discovery Visits

-We aren’t running our Darwin's Daring Discoveries Discovery Visit at the moment – we’re unable to adapt the session in a way that would still provide a quality, immersive education experience.
+We aren’t running Discovery Visits at this site at the moment – we’re unable to adapt our session in a way that would still provide a quality, immersive education experience.
 We can get in touch with you once it’s running again – just sign up below to be notified when bookings are open.Register your interest

 Plan Your Trip